srobo/docs/programming/motors.md

 <div class="info" markdown="1">
   You will need to work out for your robot which values (positive or negative) result in it moving in each direction.
-  This will depend on how you have positioned your motors as well as how they have been wired to the Motor Board.
+  If you want to swap the direction of a motor you can swap the wires connecting the motor to the Motor Board.
 </div>